-WELBEING: W2.
-Indoor Environmental Quality Travel and amenities; and Access and security procedures.
-Final content and level of detail should be reviewed and agreed with the client.
-Construction and Commission- ing 5: Manufacture and Construction W2.6 Acoustics testing and inspection A programme of pre-completion acoustic testing should be carried out in accordance with the requirements of Section 7 of SHTM 08-01 and there is a requirement for a post installation inspection to confirm compliance with the SHTM08-01 criteria (or identified acoustician recommendations that have been pre-approved by the client).
-Indoor air quality testing, confirming levels of TVOCs and formaldehyde, must be undertaken prior to occupation of the building.
+WELLBEING: W2.
+Indoor Environmental Quality travel and amenities access and security procedures Final content and level of detail should be reviewed and agreed with the client.
+W2.6 Acoustics testing and inspection Construction A programme of pre-completion acoustic testing should be carried out in Manufacture and accordance with the requirements of Section 7 of SHTM 08-01 and there is a Commissionand requirement for a post installation inspection to confirm compliance with the Construction ing SHTM 08-01 criteria (or identified acoustician recommendations that have been pre-approved by the client).
+Indoor air quality testing Indoor air quality testing, confirming levels of total VOCs and formaldehyde, must be undertaken prior to occupation of the building.
 Where the limits for these are exceeded, adequate remedial measures must be carried out and any re-testing requirements delivered.
-The client should consider and agree with the team if additional internal monitoring programmes / testing is required.
-Performance pre-construc e review - ction: Internal approval required - Update evaluation matrix and report any changes.
+The client should consider and agree with the team if additional internal monitoring programmes/ testing is required.
+Performance review -Internal approval required pre-construction: Update evaluation matrix and report any changes.
 Confirmation of model in use predictions.
-Project Monitoring and Evaluation 6: Handover W2.7 Aftercare Communication and promotion of IEQ strategy, local control provision and physical wellbeing aspects to end users during handover and aftercare sessions.
-Inclusion of IEQ strategy and level of user interaction to be included within the BUGs, to be prepared prior to handover.
-Performance - 'as built' / p occupation verification pre Internal approval required - Confirmation that models represent 'as built' and information is updated in the 'digital twin' for operational monitoring.
-Project Monitoring and Evaluation 7: Use W2.8 Structured POE programme Functional performance monitoring and analysis through qualitative and quantitative data to assess internal environment: occupant consultation and internal environment monitoring.
-Activities linked with wellbeing issues (including water quality, cleaning and the use of toxic products, infection control etc.) should be addressed and required information documented and reported are part of the Kay Steps Accessed Performance verification Review (KSAR) process.
+W2.7 Aftercare Project Communication and promotion of IEQ strategy, local control provision and Monitoring Handover physical wellbeing aspects to end users during handover and aftercare and sessions.
+Evaluation Inclusion of IEQ strategy and level of user interaction to be included within the BUGs, to be prepared prior to handover.
+Performance verification Internal approval required -- 'as built'/ pre user Confirmation that models represent 'as built' and information is updated in the occupation 'digital twin' for operational monitoring.
+W2.8 Structured POE programme Project Functional performance monitoring and analysis through qualitative and Monitoring Use quantitative data to assess internal environment; occupant consultation and and internal environment monitoring.
+Evaluation Activities linked with wellbeing issues (including water quality, cleaning and the use of toxic products, infection control and so on.) should be addressed and required information documented and reported as part of the Key Stage Assessment Review (KSAR) process.
 Data disclosure Encourage full transparency and knowledge share, supporting learning and providing data that can help inform future strategies.
-Internal approval required - - in use Completed POE reporting template including qualitative and quantitative measurements and reporting.
+Performance verification Internal approval required -- in use Completed POE reporting template including qualitative and quantitative measurements and reporting.

-WELBEING: W2.
+WELLBEING: W2.
 Indoor Environmental Quality

-Resources BSRIA Indoor Environmental Quality 16 ;
+Resources BSRIA Indoor Environmental Quality 16

-The WELL Building Standard 9 ;
+The WELL Building Standard 9

-RIBA Sustainable Outcomes Guide 17 ;
+RIBA Sustainable Outcomes Guide 17

-CIBSE Guide L Sustainability 18 ;
+CIBSE Guide L Sustainability 18

-WGBC Air Quality in the Built Environment 19 ;
+WGBC Air Quality in the Built Environment 19

-WHO Air Quality Guidelines 20 .
+WHO Air Quality Guidelines 20

-Circularity guidance
+4. Circularity guidance

-Issue: Circular design and construction practices
+Circular design and construction practices

+4.1.
 A circular economy is now considered an essential part of the solution to the recognised global climate emergency; where products, services and systems are designed to maximise value and minimise waste.